Welcome to my National Consumer Center review.

 Who wouldn’t want that?

-With this program, the catch comes in the form of signing up to various subscriptions.
+With this program, the catch comes in the form of signing up for various subscriptions.

 Actually, most of the time.

-By signing up to these offers, National Consumer Center gets an incentive as well.
+By signing up for these offers, National Consumer Center gets an incentive as well.

-By utilizing what us online marketers know as Cost Per Action (CPA) offers, National Consumer Center will get paid.
+By utilizing what we online marketers know as Cost Per Action (CPA) offers, National Consumer Center will get paid.

-Every time you signup to some kind of email subscription form, you can expect National Consumer Center to make some money.
+Every time you sign up for some kind of email subscription form, you can expect National Consumer Center to make some money.

 Not just money but some that offer $50+ just for capturing an email address.

-These incentives come in the form of points, which is what you will use to get that $1,000 gift card they speak of.
+These incentives come in the form of points, which are what you will use to get that $1,000 gift card they speak of.

-This is why you have sooo many offers that you NEED to complete.
+This is why you have so many offers that you NEED to complete.

 Make sense?